Finite Admixture Models: a Bridge with Stochastic Geometry and Choquet Theory: Introduction

-There are three main results in this paper.
-The first two -- Theorems \ref{extrematopost} and \ref{extrema2} -- are very general, and state the following.
+We provide three main results.
+The first two, Theorem \ref{growth} and Theorem \ref{extrema2}, state the following.
 Suppose we do not know what the components and the weights in our admixture model are, and we also do not know the number of components.
-Then, if we assume that the number of identifiable components $M$ is a function $M(n)$ of the amount $n$ of data we gather, we are able to tell the speed at which its expected value grows.
-The other main result -- Theorem \ref{polya} -- is more practical in nature.
-It states that if we know the identifiable components of the model, but not the weights, we can place a P\'olya tree prior on the densities supported on the components, which eventually retrieves the weights.
-We also show how looking for the richest cheap model can be seen as an optimization problem, and we propose an algorithm to solve such a problem.
+Then, if we assume that the number of identifiable components $M$ is a function $M(n)$ of the amount $n$ of data that we sample from a known distribution on $\Delta^{J-1}$, we are able to tell the speed at which its expected value grows.
+The other main result is Theorem \ref{thm1}.
+It states that if we know the number of identifiable components of the model, but not the components themselves nor the weights, we can apply the classic Glivenko-Cantelli's theorem to retrieve the Choquet measure on the components.
+In turn, the latter gives us the identifiable admixture weights.
+We also show how looking for the richest cheap model can be seen as an optimization problem, and we propose an algorithm to solve it.